yeyimilk/deep-learning-for-manatee-counting/README.md

 ## Source Images
 #### Source video
 [Save the Manatee](https://www.savethemanatee.org/manatees/manatee-webcams/10/16) provides on underwater and above water webcames for watching manatees as well as some video clips.
-You can download the video we used in this project from [Blue Spring Manatee Webcam Highlights - Above Water (3)](https://www.youtube.com/watch?v=KEIDm1S8qmk&t=2676s) and you can also download the video from [Goole Drive](https://drive.google.com/drive/folders/1_VNmEzw0PDOJD07m4ApQ-Zcov_wHcp92?usp=sharing)
+You can download the video we used in this project from [Blue Spring Manatee Webcam Highlights - Above Water (3)](https://www.youtube.com/watch?v=KEIDm1S8qmk&t=2676s) and you can also download the video from [Google Drive](https://drive.google.com/drive/folders/1_VNmEzw0PDOJD07m4ApQ-Zcov_wHcp92?usp=sharing)

 #### Generate images
 Once the video has been downloaded, move it into the folder `$this_project_folder$/src/image_generator`, run this script to generate images from the video